Leigh Anne Tuohy: Personal life

 Tuohy married her husband Sean Tuohy, an Irish American, in 1982, and they live in Memphis, Tennessee.
-They have two children and were reported to have had Oher sign a conservatorship (not adoption) when he turned 18 years old.
+They have two children and were reported to have had adopted Michael Oher, but in actuality he signed a conservatorship.
 Oher later went on to be an offensive lineman in the National Football League.

-Their daughter Collins Tuohy was a state champion pole vaulter and a cheerleader at the University of Mississippi.
+Their daughter, Collins Tuohy, was a state champion pole vaulter and a cheerleader at the University of Mississippi.
 Their son Sean "SJ" Tuohy, Jr. played basketball for the Loyola Greyhounds.

-In August 2023, Oher filed a lawsuit alleging the Tuohys had not adopted him but, rather, misled him into signing a conservatorship agreement under the belief it was adoption papers.
-The agreement enabled them to make business deals under his name including, allegedly, the creation of the movie The Blind Side and the selling off of Oher's perpetual likeness and life story to Fox.
+In August 2023, Oher filed a lawsuit alleging the Tuohys had not adopted him but misled him into signing a conservatorship agreement under the belief it was adoption papers.
+The agreement enabled them to make business deals under his name including (allegedly) the creation of the movie The Blind Side and the selling off of Oher's perpetual likeness and life story to Fox.
 In an interview, Sean Tuohy agreed that the agreement was a conservatorship, but he said it was created since Oher was older than eighteen, and the NCAA was concerned about him playing at the University of Mississippi, a school where the Tuohys were financial boosters.
 The Tuohys released a statement through their attorney that alleged Oher had threatened to plant a negative news story if the couple did not give him $15 million, claiming that he had attempted this on previous occasions, but that he had struggled to find lawyers to take the case.
-A judge ended the conservatorship and declined to dismiss the case in September 2023, and the Tuohys later told the court they would remove all mentions to Oher being adopted from their website and public speaking advertisements.
+A judge ended the conservatorship and declined to dismiss the case in September 2023.
+The Tuohys later told the court they would remove all mentions to Oher being adopted from their website and public speaking advertisements.

 Tuohy gave the commencement address at Christian Brothers University on May 14, 2010.
 She also received an honorary degree from the university during its commencement ceremony for her commitment to the less fortunate and her ongoing quest to recruit others to make a difference.